BakerSmithA/c--compiler/README.md

 }
 ```

 This compiles to the assembly code below.
-Line 0 increments the stack pointer to make some space to store the variable.
-Line 1 moves the value 10 into the register 0.
-Line 2 takes this value and uses the `StoreIdx` instruction to store the value of a register to a memory address, i.e. the space made on the stack.
-Finally, Line 3 cleans up the stack by decrementing the stack pointer, and Line 4 exits the program.
+Line 1 increments the stack pointer to make some space to store the variable.
+Line 2 moves the value 10 into the register 0.
+Line 3 takes this value and uses the `StoreIdx` instruction to store the value of a register to a memory address, i.e. the space made on the stack.
+Finally, Line 4 cleans up the stack by decrementing the stack pointer, and Line 5 exits the program.

 ```
-0| AddI {r = 12, x = 12, i = 1}
-1| MoveI {r = 0, val = 10}
-2| StoreIdx {r = 0, base = 14, offset = 0}
-3| SubI {r = 12, x = 12, i = 1}
-4| SysCall
+0| .main:
+1|     ADDI sp sp #1
+2|     MOVI r0 #10
+3|     ST r0 bp #0
+4|     SUBI sp sp #1
+5|     EXIT
 ```

 # Conditionals